Back To Search Results

 Surgical Management

-In cases of acute airway obstruction, using a video laryngoscope may be more helpful to secure the airway, as laryngeal mask airways only provide temporal placement with questionable success.[55]
+In cases of acute airway obstruction, using a video laryngoscope may be more helpful in securing the airway, as laryngeal mask airways only provide temporal placement with questionable success.[55]
 Hip and knee replacements can be performed to reduce hip and knee pain, respectively.
 Valve replacement can be completed in cases of valvular dysfunction.[33]
-Performing synovectomy and resection of the palmar carpal ligament will help relieve pressure on the median nerves.[81]
+Performing synovectomy and resection of the palmar carpal ligament helps relieve pressure on the median nerves.[81]

 Other Treatment Methods